Confidentiality

-Confidentiality involves a set of rules or a promise usually executed through confidentiality agreements that limits the access or places restrictions on certain types of information.
+Confidentiality involves a set of rules or a promise sometimes executed through confidentiality agreements that limits the access to or places restrictions on the distribution of certain types of information.

 Legal confidentiality

-By law, lawyers are often required to keep confidential anything pertaining to the representation of a client.
+By law, lawyers are often required to keep confidential anything on the representation of a client.
 The duty of confidentiality is much broader than the attorney–client evidentiary privilege, which only covers communications between the attorney and the client.

 Both the privilege and the duty serve the purpose of encouraging clients to speak frankly about their cases.
 This way, lawyers can carry out their duty to provide clients with zealous representation.
 Otherwise, the opposing side may be able to surprise the lawyer in court with something he did not know about his client, which may weaken the client's position.
-Also, a distrustful client might hide a relevant fact he thinks is incriminating, but that a skilled lawyer could turn to the client's advantage (for example, by raising affirmative defenses like self-defense) However, most jurisdictions have exceptions for situations where the lawyer has reason to believe that the client may kill or seriously injure someone, may cause substantial injury to the financial interest or property of another, or is using (or seeking to use) the lawyer's services to perpetrate a crime or fraud.
+Also, a distrustful client might hide a relevant fact he thinks is incriminating, but that a skilled lawyer could turn to the client's advantage (for example, by raising affirmative defenses like self-defense).
+However, most jurisdictions have exceptions for situations where the lawyer has reason to believe that the client may kill or seriously injure someone, may cause substantial injury to the financial interest or property of another, or is using (or seeking to use) the lawyer's services to perpetrate a crime or fraud.
 In such situations the lawyer has the discretion, but not the obligation, to disclose information designed to prevent the planned action.
 Most states have a version of this discretionary disclosure rule under Rules of Professional Conduct, Rule 1.6 (or its equivalent).
 A few jurisdictions have made this traditionally discretionary duty mandatory.
 For example, see the New Jersey and Virginia Rules of Professional Conduct, Rule 1.6.